Pittsford's Iron Industry

 In 1791, Israel Keith built an iron blast furnace two miles east of here, adjacent to what is now Furnace Brook.
 Materials for the smelting process included iron ore, manganese, and charcoal from Chittenden, with limestone flux from Pittsford.
 In 1826, Simeon Granger & Sons purchased the furnace from Keiths successor, Nathan Gibbs.
 The furnace was rebuilt after a fire and in 1829, the Grangers erected a foundry nearby.
 Worker housing, a company store, school, and the Granger familys brick house surrounded the foundry to form the village of Grangerville.

 Location.
 43° 42.453′ N, 73° 1.68′ W. Marker is in Pittsford, Vermont, in Rutland County.
 Marker is on Vermont Route 7, on the right when traveling north.
+North End of the Town Green on Route 7.
 Touch for map.
-North End of the Town Green on Route 7.
 Marker is in this post office area: Pittsford VT 05763, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Vermont Sanatorium (approx. ¾ mile away); Kendrick Dam, Pond, Mill, and Ice House (approx. 1.1 miles away); Hammond Covered Bridge (approx. 1.6 miles away); Vermont Marble Company (approx. 3.1 miles away); Proctor (VT) War Memorial (approx. 3.2 miles away); Otter Creek (approx. 3.2 miles away); Battle of Hubbardton (approx. 5.6 miles away); Hubbardton Battle Monument (approx. 5.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+The Vermont Sanatorium (approx. ¾ mile away); Kendrick Dam, Pond, Mill, and Ice House (approx. 1.1 miles away); Hammond Covered Bridge (approx. 1.6 miles away); Fort Vengeance (approx. 2.9 miles away); Vermont Marble Company (approx. 3.1 miles away); Proctor (VT) War Memorial (approx. 3.2 miles away); John Sunderland (approx. 3.2 miles away); Otter Creek (approx. 3.2 miles away).
 Touch for a list and map of all markers in Pittsford.

 Categories. • Industry & Commerce •

 Credits.
 This page was last revised on May 11, 2017.
 This page originally submitted on May 10, 2017, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 109 times since then and 29 times this year.
+This page has been viewed 152 times since then.
 Photos: 1, 2, 3. submitted on May 10, 2017, by Dennis Gilkenson of Saxtons River, Vermont. • Bill Pfingsten was the editor who published this page.